-The budgetary comparison schedules presented differ from the GAAP basis statements in that both expenditures and encumbrances are applied against the current budget, ad ustments affecting activity budgeted in prior years are accounted for through fund balance or as reduction of expenditures and certain interfund transfers and reimbursements are budgeted as revenues and expenditures.
+The budgetary comparison schedules presented differ from the GAAP basis statements in that both expenditures and encumbrances are applied against the current budget, adjustments affecting activity budgeted in prior years are accounted for through fund balance or as reduction of expenditures and certain interfund transfers and reimbursements are budgeted as revenues and expenditures.
 In accordance with the Philadelphia Home Rule Charter, the City has formally established budgetary accounting control for its operating and capital improvement funds.

-The ma or funds presented as Required Supplementary Information are subject to annual operating budgets adopted by City Council.
-These budgets appropriate funds by ma or class of expenditure within each department. a or classes are defined as personal services purchase of services materials and supplies & equipment contributions, indemnities & taxes debt service payments to other funds and advances & other miscellaneous payments.
-The appropriation amounts for each fund are supported by revenue estimates and tale into account the elimination of accumulated deficits and the re-appropriation of accumulated surpluses to the extent necessary.
-All transfers between ma or classes must have council approval.
+The major funds presented as Required Supplementary Information are subject to annual operating budgets adopted by City Council.
+These budgets appropriate funds by major class of expenditure within each department.
+Major classes are defined as: personal services; purchase of services; materials and supplies & equipment; contributions, indemnities & taxes; debt service; payments to other funds; and advances & other miscellaneous payments.
+The appropriation amounts for each fund are supported by revenue estimates and take into account the elimination of accumulated deficits and the re-appropriation of accumulated surpluses to the extent necessary.
+All transfers between major classes must have council approval.

 Appropriations that are not expended or encumbered at year end are lapsed.
-Comparisons of budget to actual activity at the legal level of compliance are reported in the City's Supplemental Report of Revenues & Obligations, a separately published report.
+Comparisons of budget to actual activity at the legal level of compliance are reported in the City's "Supplemental Report of Revenues & Obligations", a separately published report.

-During the year, classification ad ustments and supplementary appropriations were necessary for City funds.
+During the year, classification adjustments and supplementary appropriations were necessary for City funds.
 Therefore, budgeted appropriation amounts presented are as originally passed and as amended by the City Council.
-As part of the amendment process, budget estimates of City related revenues are ad usted and submitted to City Council for review.
-Changes in revenue estimates do not need City Council approval, but are submitted in support of testimony with regard to the appropriation ad ustments.
+As part of the amendment process, budget estimates of City related revenues are adjusted and submitted to City Council for review.
+Changes in revenue estimates do not need City Council approval, but are submitted in support of testimony with regard to the appropriation adjustments.
 Revenue estimates are presented as originally passed and as amended.